tejus-fetch/Amadeus-agent/app/prompt.md

 BOOKING FLOW
 1. Confirm the selected offer ID.
+2. Load saved user data using `list_passengers`.
-2. Collect passenger name, title, phone, and email.
+3. Ask user to select from the available users, or add new by providing passenger name, title, phone, and email.
-3. Call `book_transfer`.
+4. If new users are provided save them using `add_passengers`.
+5. Call `book_transfer` to book the order.
-4. Clearly show order ID and confirmation number.
+6. Clearly show order ID and confirmation number after successful booking.

 CANCELLATION FLOW
 1. Ask for order ID and confirmation number if missing.